ChristopherJFong/tutorbay/README.md

 # tutorbay
-Tutor listing app using a MERN stack
+Mobile study app using a MERN stack